~The West Texas Historical Association ~

 The West Texas Historical Association has always been an organization committed to people who are interested in the history of West Texas.
 Because of our open-membership policy our association has been filled by a healthy cross-section of lay and professional historians.
 These include teachers, students, business people, farmers, ranchers, and engineers who have contributed to the growth of the organization.
 In addition, our membership has had solid institutional support from colleges, universities, libraries, museums, county historical groups, and corporations throughout the region and across the nation.

-Caption: Scene from the WTHA Saturday business meeting, 2000.
+Pictured to the right: Scene from the WTHA Saturday business meeting, 2000.

-Caption: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.
+Pictured left: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.

 Please take time to look us over.
 Contact us if you would like to attend our annual meeting, present a paper, preside over one of the sessions, and submit one of your articles or books for an award.
 If you are from West Texas, or if in your heart you are a West Texan, we encourage you to become a member.
 Our dues are inexpensive.
 Our journal is well-known, and highly regarded.
 Our membership is international.
 And, the hospitality is just right.